jplugaru/Home-Lab/README.md

 <img width="2560" alt="3 16" src="https://github.com/user-attachments/assets/29dc8bd1-f3cb-4109-85c8-b9fe5d5e9738" />
 <img width="2560" alt="3 17" src="https://github.com/user-attachments/assets/b764e738-1ab4-4b13-ad02-6318f476d088" />

-Next, I go back to the Windows VM to see what kind of telemetry has been generated.
+Lastly, I go back to the Windows VM to see what kind of telemetry has been generated.
 I go to Splunk.com and log into my account.
 In the search bar, I type index=endpoint and populate the results.
+The results then show me the data that was captured from the file transfer that is analyed and a decision is made on the next steps to take.